Density Of Water At 25 Celsius

 Q: Why does water density change with temperature?
 A: Water density changes with temperature due to the thermal expansion and contraction of water molecules and the unique behavior of hydrogen bonds between them.

 Q: How does pressure affect the density of water?
-A: Increasing pressure increases the density of water by forcing water molecules closer together, but the effect is relatively small under normal conditions Simple, but easy to overlook..
+A: Increasing pressure increases the density of water by forcing water molecules closer together, but the effect is relatively small under normal conditions It's one of those things that adds up..

 Q: Does the purity of water affect its density?
 A: Yes, dissolved salts, minerals, and other contaminants can increase the density of water.